-Stan Lee Honored With Hand And Foot Prints At Chinese Theater, Celebrates Marvel Career
+Stan Lee Honored With Hand And Footprints At Chinese Theater, Celebrates Marvel Career

-The 94-year-old Marvel Comics legend and geek culture icon, Stan Lee, made his grand appearance at the TCL Chinese Theater in Los Angeles to endow the Hollywood Boulevard venue with his hand and foot prints, as well as his signature.
+The 94-year-old Marvel Comics legend and geek culture icon, Stan Lee, made his grand appearance at the TCL Chinese Theater in Los Angeles to endow the Hollywood Boulevard venue with his hand and footprints, as well as his signature.
 The ceremony was emceed by movie maker and comic geek, Kevin Smith, according to ABC News.
 Lee was also honored at the D23 Expo this past weekend.

 Smith had joked that since he comes from New Jersey, putting people in cement was done in a somewhat different way, as opposed to being honored in Hollywood.
 Kevin spoke about his shared experience with Stan in a movie he had written called Mall Rats.
 At the time, Smith had written a role for a guru-like character that would impart wisdom to the main character.
 He likened the part with the one Wolfman Jack played in American Graffiti.